axiros/axblack/README.md

 *This* fork is based on [this](https://github.com/psf/black/tree/fb1ac6981257c91a1d3bf753d10e1091f05b001a) psf/black version (2019-11-23).
 We will not merge in all code restructurings done in 2020.

+## Performance

+This is based on a python only version of black.
+Meanwhile they compile it to C, gaining some 25-30% performance, compared to axblack.

 ## Background